-Contributions which are used for maintenance will be used for, but not limited to safety inspections, cleansing and minor repairs and patching of tarmac and safety surfacing.
-Contributions towards repairs and renewals will be allocated for the replacement of play equipment, fencing, seats, bins and surfacing as the playground wears out and any associated design, procurement or delivery costs.
+Contributions which are used for maintenance will be used for, but not limited to, safety inspections, cleansing and minor repairs and patching of tarmac and safety surfacing.
+Contributions towards repairs and renewals will be allocated for the replacement of play equipment, fencing, seats, bins and surfacing as the playground wears out.